waltscode/Regex_Explained/gist-template.md

   - \d{3}(?:-|\.)?\d{2} will match things with 3 digits and then 2 more after INCLUDING '-' OR '.'
   - MEANING it could match things like 12345, 123-45, OR 123.45
 ### Bracket Expressions
+Bracket Expressions have been seen above in a few examples when explaining other regular expressions.
+They are essentially used to isolate something specific in a string of rejex query.
+Bracket Expressions can also be referred to as 'Character Expressions'.

+* '[ ]' This is a 'Bracket Expression'.
+It is used to specify what you're looking for OR to include some sort of rule in your rejex.
+I will cite the phone number example i had used above in an earlier example:
+  - Example: '\d{3}[-.]\d{3}[-.]\d{4}' is specifying 999-999-9999 OR 999.743-1234 OR 555.555.5555.
+  - In this example, the section '[-,]' is being used to say that we will match digit sequences that have EITHER a '-' or a '.'

+  - Example 2: It can be used to search for specific sets like vowels or digits:
+     - [aeiou] will search for any thing with 'a', 'e', 'i', 'o', 'u'
+     - [0-9] will search for anything with numbers 0 through 9.
+'1', '2', '3' etc.

+* '[^...]' is called a 'Negated Bracket Expression'.
+This is very similar to 'Bracket Expressions' BUT IS THE OPPOSITE.
+Instead of gathering things specified, it is going to gather things that don't match what's in the brackets - essentially excluding what is specified in the brackets.
+  - Example:
+     - [^aeiou] will search for all letters that ARE NOT vowels - i.e. consonants
+     - [^0-9] will search for characters that ARE NOT digits

 ### Character Classes